The problem with traditional handoff

 • Description: plain-language context for what this screen does

-Every interactive element was given an element ID in its Figma layer name.
+Every interactive element got an element ID in its layer name

-• When a FigJam node references #createNewButton, the exact string exists in the Figma layer panel
+When the FigJam node references #createNewButton, that exact string exists in the Figma layer panel.
+The MCP server queries by ID and gets one unambiguous result.

 1. FigJam flow + Figma frames → Figma Make